sandiegodavid/Capital-Gain-Estimate-Tax-Calculator/README.md

 ## Important limitations

 This is a planning and review tool, not tax, legal, accounting, investment, or payment advice.
 It does not cover every tax rule, deduction, credit, surtax, carryover, or brokerage adjustment.
+In particular, the current state carryover calculation is a planning assumption rather than a state-by-state tax-rule engine.
 Review imported data, guidance, calculations, and payment decisions with qualified professionals where appropriate.

 See the in-app [Terms of Service](http://127.0.0.1:8765/terms) for the complete disclaimer, no-warranty, and limitation-of-liability terms.
 Developed by DC Technology Consulting for open-source, free use.